bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Placeholder Selector Extend</h4>

-To avoid building a bunch of unused classes purely for extends we can use what is known as a placeholder selector.
+<p>To avoid building a bunch of unused classes purely for extends we can use what
+is known as a placeholder selector.
 The placeholder selector is initialized with a percentage sign, %, and is never directly compiled into CSS.
 Instead, it is used to attach selectors to when it is called with an extend.
-In the refined example below notice how the .alert selector never makes its way into the CSS.
+In the refined example below notice how the .alert selector never makes its way into the CSS.</p>

 <h4>Sass</h4>